 The President of the Republic is only responsible for the acts accomplished in the exercise of his functions in the case of high treason.
-He may only be impeached by the National Assembly, deciding by secret ballot, with a majority of three-fifths of the members composing it; he is judged by the High Court of Justice.
+He may only be impeached by the two assemblies, deciding by an identical vote by secret ballot, with a majority of three-fifths of the members composing them; he is judged by the High Court of Justice.

 The Prime Minister and the other members of the Government are criminally responsible for acts accomplished in the exercise of their functions and qualified as crimes or misdemeanors at the moment when they were committed.
 They are judged by the High Court of Justice.
 The procedure defined above is applicable to them, as well as to their accomplices, in the case of conspiracy against the security of the State.
 In the cases specified in this paragraph, the High Court is bound by the definition of crimes and misdemeanors as well as by the determination of the penalties, such as they result from the criminal laws in force at the moment when the acts were committed.